 - Avoid exposure to such lights as much as possible before bedtime.

 The last two points are applicable in general, even if the light source isn’t blue (e.g. incandescent light bulbs).
 Essentially, the closer you are in time to the point where you go to sleep, the less light you want to be exposed to.
 Accordingly, if you must be exposed to light before bedtime, try to dim it as much as possible, while also filtering out the blue light that it emits, by using a red-colored cover.

 Summary and Conclusions

 - Exposure to light before bedtime makes it more difficult for you to fall asleep, and reduces your sleep quality.

-- In general, visible light with a relatively short wavelength (e.g. blue) is more disruptive to your sleep quality, while light with a relatively long wavelength (e.g. red) is less disruptive to your sleep quality.
+- In general, exposure to light with a relatively short wavelength (e.g. blue light) is more disruptive to your sleep than exposure to light with a relatively long wavelength (e.g. red light).

-- Blue light is especially detrimental to your sleep quality, since it interferes with your body’s biological clock, and suppresses the secretion of melatonin, a hormone which is crucial for sleep regulation.
+- Blue light is especially detrimental to your sleep quality, since it interferes with your body’s biological clock and circadian rhythm, by suppressing the secretion of melatonin, a hormone which is crucial for sleep regulation.

-- The easiest way to avoid blue light before bedtime is to use apps/settings which filter it out from the screens of electronic devices that you use.
-This can significantly improve your sleep quality, while requiring relatively little effort on your part.
+- The easiest way to avoid blue light before bedtime is to use apps or settings which filter it out from the screens of electronic devices that you use.

-- Another thing that you can do in order to improve your sleep quality is to reduce your exposure to blue light from other sources, such as fluorescent light bulbs and LED lights, by either replacing them, avoiding them before bedtime, or covering them with something that only allows dim, red light through.
-In addition, you want to avoid bright lights as much as possible before bedtime, even if the light that they emit isn’t primarily blue.
+- You can also reduce your exposure to blue light from other sources, such as fluorescent light bulbs and LED lights, by replacing them, avoiding them before bedtime, or covering them with something that only allows dim, reddish light through.